-As noted in the Reference Model, a policy represents some commitment and/or constraint promulgated and enforced by a stakeholder and that stakeholder alone.
-A contract, on the other hand, represents an agreement by two or more participants.
-Enforcement of contracts may or may not be the responsibility of the parties to the agreement but is usually performed by a stakeholder in the ecosystem (public authority, legal system, etc.).
+- 799 As noted in the Reference Model, a policy represents some commitment and/or constraint promulgated - 800 and enforced by a stakeholder and that stakeholder alone.
+A contract, on the other hand, represents an 801 - agreement by two or more participants.
+Enforcement of contracts may or may not be the responsibility of 802 the parties to the agreement but is usually performed by a stakeholder in the ecosystem (public authority, - 803

-Figure 9 Policies and Contracts
+- 804 - 805 Figure 9 Policies and Contracts

-Policy
+806 Policy

-A policy is an assertion made by a stakeholder which the stakeholder commits to uphold and, if possible and necessary, enforce through stated constraints.

-Policies can often be said to be about something - they have an object.
-For example, there may be policies about the use of a service.
-Policies have an owner - the stakeholder who asserts and takes responsibility for the policy.
-Note that the policy owner may or may not be the owner of the object of the policy.
-Thirdly, policies represent constraints - some measurable limitation on the state or behavior of the object of the policy, or of the behavior of the stakeholders of the policy.
+- 807 A policy is an assertion made by a stakeholder which the stakeholder commits to uphold and, if 808 possible and necessary, enforce through stated constraints. - 809 Policies can often be said to be about something - they have an object.
+For example, there may be - 810 policies about the use of a service.
+Policies have an owner - the stakeholder who asserts and takes - 811 responsibility for the policy.
+Note that the policy owner may or may not be the owner of the object of the - 812 policy.
+Thirdly, policies represent constraints - some measurable limitation on the state or behavior of the - 813 object of the policy, or of the behavior of the stakeholders of the policy.

-Contract
+814 Contract

-A contract represents an agreement made by two or more participants (the contracting parties) on a set of promises (or contractual terms) together with a set of constraints that govern their behavior and/or state in fulfilling those promises.

-A service provider's policy may become a service provider/consumer contract when a service consumer agrees to the provider's policy.
+- 815 A contract represents an agreement made by two or more participants (the contracting parties) on 816 a set of promises (or contractual terms) together with a set of constraints that govern their 817 behavior and/or state in fulfilling those promises. - 818 A service provider's policy may become a service provider/consumer contract when a service consumer 819 agrees to the provider's policy.
 That agreement may be formal, or may be informal.
-If a consumer's policy and a providers policy are mutually exclusive, then some form of negotiation or mediation to resolve the mutual exclusion before the service consumer/provider interaction can occur.
+If a consumer's

+- 820 policy and a providers policy are mutually exclusive, then some form of negotiation or mediation to 821 resolve the mutual exclusion before the service consumer/provider interaction can occur. - resolve the mutual exclusion before the service consumer/provider interaction can occur.
 Both policies and contracts imply a desire to see constraints respected and enforced.
+Policies are owned - Both policies and contracts imply a desire to see constraints respected and enforced.
 Policies are owned by individual (or aggregate) stakeholders, and contracts are owned by the parties to the contract; these stakeholders are responsible for ensuring that any constraints in the policy or contract are enforced - although, of course, the actual enforcement may be delegated to a different mechanism.
-A contract does not necessarily oblige the contracting parties to act (for example to use a service) but it does constraint how they act if and when action covered by the contract occurs (for example, when a service is invoked and used).

-Two important types of constraint that are relevant to a SOA ecosystem are permission and Obligation.
+A contract does not necessarily oblige the contracting parties to act (for example to use a service) but it does constraint how they act if and when action covered by the contract occurs (for example, when a service is invoked and used). - 829 Two important types of constraint that are relevant to a SOA ecosystem are permission and Obligation.

-Permission
+830 Permission